Female hair loss can be caused by a multitude of factors, but do not fear, there are solutions available! Let’s delve into hair loss in women!

 - Extreme fever

-- An autoimmune condition known as alopecia areata causes round bald patches by having your own immune system assault your hair follicles.
+An autoimmune condition known as alopecia areata causes round bald patches by having your own immune system attack your hair follicles.

 General Information and Main Causes of Female Hair Loss